 - How do you handle rate locks?

 Ideally, you found the broker through a reference from a friend, relative or co-worker.
-But if you selected a broker through another criterion — maybe you drive past the broker’s office every day, or you responded to a direct-mail advertisement — you can request references.
+But if you found the broker another way, it’s smart to check on references.

 How long have you been in business?